Never wait for a regeneration cycle again.

 The amount of water you use should determine the size of your water softener.
 If you use more water than the average household, your water softener will need to regenerate more frequently.
-While this is less of an issue for a dual-tank softening system, which simply switches from one resin tank to another during regeneration, it still means that you will be using more water for regenerations alone.
+Undersizing a system will mean it regenerates too often, wasting more water than necessary.

-However, it’s important not to purchase a dual-tank system that’s too large for your water consumption, either.
-When a water softener is too big for the amount of water that you use in your home, it won’t do enough work to be able to regenerate frequently.
-This could lead to bacteria growth in the tanks.
+However, it’s important not to purchase a dual-tank system that’s too large for your water consumption, either, which may lead to underregeneration – increasing the likelihood of bacteria growth in the tanks.

-Flow rate is another important factor to keep in mind when considering dual-tank water softeners for your home.
+Flow rate is another important factor to consider when shopping for the best dual tank water softener system.

-The higher the water flow rate, the bigger the supply of water a softener can provide per minute.
-However, if the flow rate is too high for your home, providing too many gallons per minute of water, your pipes and appliances could end up sustaining damage.
+Flow rate is measured in gallons per minute, or GPM.
+The higher a water softener’s flow rate, the greater the volume of water a softener can provide per minute.
+If the flow rate is too low, the system may be unable to provide enough water to meet your demands.
+If the flow rate is too high, your pipes and appliances could end up sustaining damage.

 Capacity You Need

-Because of their more efficient performance and the additional tank involved, whole-house dual-tank water softeners are more expensive up-front than a single-tank alternative.
+Because of their more efficient performance and the material costs of the additional tank, dual tank softeners are more expensive up-front than single-tank systems.

-However, the advantage is that you can save money on water and salt in the long run when using a dual-tank system, as the system will only perform a water regeneration cycle when the resin beads are completely depleted.
+However, the higher upfront cost gives way to lower ongoing costs.
+A dual-tank system can help you save money on water and salt in the long run because the water regeneration process only occurs when the resin beads are completely depleted.

-To make sure your system only ever produces soft water, you should check your brine tank at least once a month and make sure it’s 1/3 full of salt, minimum.
+Check your brine tank at least once a month and make sure it’s one-third full of salt, minimum.
 If not, add more salt to the tank, making sure not to overfill.

 Aside from adding salt to the tank, additional periodic maintenance might be required, such as replacing worn parts and cleaning the unit.
 Check your user manual for more details.

-The biggest ongoing cost of owning a twin-tank unit, or any type of ion exchange softener for that matter, is salt.
-A water softener can’t treat hard water without salt, which is used to replenish the resin during regeneration.
+The biggest ongoing cost of owning a twin-tank water softener is salt.
+An ion exchange water softener can’t treat hard water without salt.

-There are several important certifications that a water softener may have:
+There are several important certifications that a twin-tank water softener may have:

 NSF/ ANSI 44